haydendaly/cs554-music-platform/README.md

 `docker-compose up`

+The application should be ready at `localhost` after the above two commands.

 To use the application, you need to have a Spotify account, if you don’t have one, you can create one or we could provide a login for you.

 (Will share Spotify account credential at email phill@stevens.edu)